BATTERIES OR HYDROGEN, THE WRONG QUESTION?

 – as quickly as we can

-Therefore, all carbon free energy should be used to displace the most carbon intense sources of energy first.
-While we are totally committed to carbon reduction, and renewable ‘green’ hydrogen in the long term, we believe that cars should be fuelled by hydrogen from natural gas in the short term.
-This is because renewable electricity will displace more carbon if used in the grid, displacing coal rather than petrol.
+All carbon free energy should be used to displace the most carbon intense sources of energy first.
+While we are totally committed to carbon reduction, and renewable ‘green’ hydrogen in the long term, we believe that there is a role for hydrogen from natural gas to refuel cars in the short term.
+This is because renewable electricity will displace more carbon if used in the grid rather than displacing petrol.

-Fuelled by hydrogen from natural gas, a car like ours at 40gCO2/km still represents a 60% reduction on the WtW emissions of the lowest emitting cars on the market today.
+If all hydrogen for cars must be green, the development of FCEVs and green hydrogen are coupled, something that we have not done with BEVs and green electricity.
+By coupling the fuel source and use, it will hobble the development of both.
+Fuelled by hydrogen from natural gas, a car like the Rasa at 40gCO2/km still represents a 60% reduction on the WtW emissions of the lowest emitting cars on the market today.

 As we decarbonise our energy system, we can progress seamlessly to ‘green’ hydrogen without any further investment in the vehicle technology or distribution infrastructure.
 It is therefore an investment in the long term rather than an interim solution and buys us badly needed flexibility:

-• To transition incrementally from 100% brown hydrogen to 100% green hydrogen as we develop and increase renewable sources
+– Over time, to transition incrementally from 100% grey hydrogen to 100% green hydrogen as we develop and increase renewable sources.

 It is easy to forget that electricity for charging vehicles is all additional demand on the grid; the grid does not provide our petrol and so, whilst we are well short of decarbonising the grid, it is not helpful to increase demand.